MHS Teachers & Staff

 Click here for the MHS student UCAS tariff point guide

-Click here to access the complete UCAS Tariff Guide 2020 for all Qualifications
+Click here to access the UCAS Tariff calculator

 There are many different apprenticeships that our students can choose to follow if they so wish to.
 These apprenticeships range from business and finance, sport and leisure to construction and engineering.
 Depending on the apprenticeship, and the level, the requirements (both education and personal) will vary – it is important that students check these carefully before applying.

 The best way to find/search for apprenticeships is using the governments 'Find an apprenticeship' search tool: https://www.gov.uk/apply-apprenticeship.
 This search tool allows students to filter apprenticeships by areas of interest and distance from their home.
 Students can set up alerts so they can be kept up to date with the most appropriate apprenticeships for them.
-Although students can search for apprenticeships at any points in the year, it is best to look at availability in May/June/July of year 11/13.
+Although students can search for apprenticeships at any points in the year, we would recommend students start looking around Dec/Jan in Year 11.

 Labour Market Information (BM2)

 The world of work is ever changing and it is vitally important that you are able to provide students with the most up to date information about the career field(s) that they are interested in.
 LMI is exactly this, up to date information about employment across all sectors.
 Specific information about the North East would suggest that there are 4 growth areas in the region; advanced manufacturing, digital, energy and health and life sciences.
 To find out more about these sectors and the North East LEPs strategic economic plan click on the document images below;

 Click here for the North EAST LMI Summary by the UK Commission for Employment and Skills

 This “Careerometer” is an easy way to find out more about different careers and professions – compare and contrast careers based on salary, hours, job roles & responsibilities, and growth.

 To help your students find an apprenticeship you can use Unifrog - they have the most up to date vacancies at all apprenticeship levels.